TrayMachi/adpro-web-server/readme.md

 ![Commit 3 Screen Capture](/assets/ValidatingRequest.png)

 In this milestone, i'm aware that if the client sends a request to the server, the server will always send a response back to the client.
 This is not a good practice because the server should only respond to valid requests.
 In this milestone, i have implemented a check to see if the request is a valid request.
 If the request is a valid request, the server will send a response back to the client.
 If the request is not a valid request, the server will send a 404 not found response back to the client in a HTML.
 The server is now able to selectively respond to requests from the client.

+## (4) Simulation of slow request.

+We aware that even though our server is running, but it's running on single thread.
+So that if we send multiple request to the server, the server will only be able to handle one request at a time.
+This is not a good practice because the server should be able to handle multiple requests at the same time.
+In this milestone, i have implemented a sleep function to simulate a slow request.
+The sleep function will make the server sleep for 10 seconds before sending a response back to the client.
+This will make the server slow and will not be able to handle multiple requests at the same time.
+The server is now able to simulate a slow request.